-Legacy technology hindering processes
+Legacy technology hindering processes:

-Your digital transformation strategy is only as successful as the foundations it sits upon.
+Your digital transformation framework is only as successful as the foundations it sits upon.
 Known as the Achilles’ heel of transformation, legacy tech is blamed for a lot of failures, 50% of them according to Nimbus Ninety.

-Many companies still rely on rigid legacy systems and it’s this reliance that hinders the adoption of new tech.
+Many companies still rely on rigid legacy systems and it’s this reliance that hinders the adoption of new technology.
 The problem is that replacing those systems is complex, but also, more often than not, new implementations fail to match previous systems in performance or functionality and companies also can’t afford to experience blackout periods while legacy system are paused.

 Suggested solution – review them before you replace them

-Failure to plan for continuous improvements
+Failure to plan for continuous improvements:

-Think of digital transformation as the ongoing process towards better understanding how technology impacts the relationship between your brands and consumers.
+Think of digital transformation as the ongoing process towards better understanding of how technology impacts the relationship between your brands and consumers.
 The key here is the ‘on-going relationship’.
 This means that once initiatives are fully implemented, the change effort does not end.
-35% of executives claim lack of a clear transformation strategy as their biggest roadblock.
+35% of executives claim that a lack of clear transformation strategy as their biggest roadblock.
 This isn’t too surprising considering many forget to plan for continuous improvements and wash their hands of digital transformation as soon as the implementation stage is complete.

 Suggested solution – connect transformation to daily work